SixArm/rust-101/topics/concepts/channels-for-thread-communication.md

-# Channels for communication between threads
+# Channels for thread communication

 Rust channels are a way to facilitate communication between threads in Rust.
 They allow threads to send messages to each other in a synchronized and safe manner, without the need for explicit locking or other synchronization primitives.